FSL Policies and Procedures

 - Publicity (posters, etc.) for events at which alcoholic beverages are served must not include any mention of beer/ wine.
 “Refreshments available” or some facsimile thereof will be acceptable.
 News-Letter ads may publicize beer/wine, but it cannot be the main thrust of the ads.

 - Persons who violate or attempt to violate these regulations (restrictions) will be asked to leave the event and may be subject to university disciplinary action.
-The Associate Dean of Student Life limits the number of events at which alcohol may be served.
+The Associate Director for Fraternity and Sorority Life limits the number of events at which alcohol may be served.
 Organizations that violate the alcohol policy will lose the privilege of serving alcohol at their events and may be subject to University disciplinary action.

 - No alcoholic beverages may be purchased through student organization funds nor may the purchase of alcoholic beverages for members or guests be undertaken or coordinated by any member in the name of or on behalf of the student organization.